jorditorresBCN/Assignments-2017/Lab02.md

 ## Task 2.2: Getting Started with `tweepy`
 [These libraries](https://dev.twitter.com/resources/twitter-libraries), while not necessarily built or tested by Twitter, should support the current Twitter API.
 In this task we will use `tweepy` package as a tool to access Twitter data in a fairly easy way with Python.
 There are different types of data we can collect, however we will focus on the “tweet” object.

+### Task 2.2.1: The Twitter API
+As a [homework](#HW1) we already register Our App on Twitter in order to set up our project to access Twitter data.
+However, the Twitter API limits access to applications.
+You can find more detail in [the official documentation](https://dev.twitter.com/rest/public/rate-limiting).
+It's also important to consider that [different APIs have different rate limits](https://dev.twitter.com/rest/public/rate-limiting).
+The implications of hitting the API limits is that Twitter will return an error message rather than the data we are asking for.
+Moreover, if we continue performing more requests to the API, the time required to obtain regular access again will increase as Twitter could flag us as potential abusers.
+If our application needs many API requests we can use the `time` module (`time.sleep()` function).

+Another important thing before to start is to know that we have two classes of API: **REST APIs** and **Streaming API**.
+All the REST APIs only allow you to go back in time (tweets that have already been published).
+Often these APIs limit the amount of tweets you can retrieve, not just in terms of rate limits as we mentioned, but also in terms of time span.
+In fact, it's usually possible to go back in time up to approximately one week.
+Also another aspect to consider about the REST API is that they are not guaranteed to provide all the tweets published on Twitter.

+On the other hand, the Streaming API looks into the future, we can retrieve all the tweets that match our filter criteria, as they are published.
+The Streaming API is useful when we want to filter a particular keyword and download a massive amount of tweets about it, While the REST APIs are useful when we want to search for tweets authored by a specific user or we want to access our own timeline.

 ### Task 2.2.1: Accessing your twitter account information